Bekaboo/dropbar.nvim/README.md

 - `opts.sources.treesitter.name_pattern`: `string`
   - Lua pattern used to extract a short name from the node text
-  - Be aware!
-The matching result must not be nil
   - Default: `'[#~%*%w%._%->!@:]+%s*' .. string.rep('[#~%*%w%._%->!@:]*', 3, '%s*')`
 - `opts.sources.treesitter.valid_types:` `string[]`
   - A list of treesitter node types to include in the results